LoopAndLearn-dev/Yashaswi/README.md

 ## 🔥 About Me
 - 💻 Currently working on Java and J2EE projects
 - 🌱 Learning Spring Boot, Microservices, and DSA
-- ✨ Exploring Frontend Development (HTML, CSS, JS)
+- ✨ Exploring Frontend Development using React.js
 - ☕ Coffee + Code = Happiness

 ---